 When you meet with your eye specialist to discuss your options, there are several factors that they will consider.
-Your potential surgeon should conduct a thorough eye exam.
-During this exam, they will measure your eye moistness, pupil size, corneal thickness, and the corneal curvature.
+Your potential surgeon should conduct a thorough eye exam during which they will measure your eye moistness, pupil size, corneal thickness, and corneal curvature.
 Your doctor should also review your medical and family history to identify any possible concerns about your suitability.
-Make sure that you take a list of your medications and previous operations.
+Make sure that you bring a list of your medications and previous operations.
 Finally, you may be required to stop wearing contact lenses for a period before the operation.
 This can allow your cornea to return to its natural shape before the operation.

 Your full results may take several weeks, but almost all patients have vision that is 20/40 or better.
 Over time, as the eye ages, vision may naturally degrade.
 At this time, you should consult with your medical professional to see if an additional operation is a good option for you.

 Premium IOLs or intraocular lenses are lenses that are placed in the eye during cataract surgery.
 The lens placement is designed to restore the natural lens shape.
-These lenses can also be placed as a vision correction device.
-When this procedure is used, it is called refractive lens exchange.
+These lenses can also be placed as a vision correction device called refractive lens exchange.
 Premium IOLs offer advanced features beyond the single vision IOL’s that are also offered.
 These features include aspheric, toric, accommodating, and multifocal IOL’s.

 These lenses closely match the natural curve of the eye.
-Typical lenses were uniformly curved.
-While this is easier to manufacture, it can cause imperfections in vision.
+Typical lenses were uniformly curved making it easier to manufacture, but at the same time increasing the chance of causing imperfections in vision.
 Aspheric lenses help to reduce imperfections and improve clarity, especially at nighttime.

 These lenses are specifically designed to help correct nearsightedness, farsightedness, and astigmatism.

 Accommodating IOL’s can tilt slightly forward when you look at objects that are close to the eye.
 This helps to improve visibility when you are performing actions like reading a book.
-While they are not necessarily as sharp as bifocals, patients have a reduced need to use reading glasses, while they still maintain excellent distance vision.
+While they are not necessarily as sharp as bifocals, patients have a reduced need to use reading glasses while still maintaining excellent distance vision.

 If you require a bifocal or trifocal lens in your glasses, this may be a likely choice for you.
 Different portions of the lens allow for better vision at different ranges.
-There are some overall sacrifices with vision clarity at a distance.
+However, there are some overall sacrifices with vision clarity at a distance.

-Premium IOLs have been approved by the Food and Drug Administration (FDA) since the 1980’s.
+Premium IOLs have been approved by the Food and Drug Administration (FDA) since the 1980s.
 Prior to FDA approval, when patients had cataract surgery, they were required to wear very thick eyeglasses or specialized contact lenses to correct their vision.
-New technologies in the optical world have allowed for a wide variety of available premium IOLs.
-The specific type that suits you best will depend on many different factors.
+New technologies in the optical world have allowed for a wide variety of available premium IOLs and figuring out which specific type that suits you best will depend on some different factors.

 Surgeons will also have an eye toward the patient's desire to not wear eyeglasses.
 If the patient does not mind wearing corrective lenses without the need for surgery, this may be the best option.
 These lenses may also not be an ideal fit for the elderly population.
 Eyes in the geriatric population are often rapidly deteriorating requiring a lens replacement more quickly than would be recommended.